mlswg/mls-protocol/draft-ietf-mls-protocol.md

   public key and algorithm are taken from the credential in the leaf node of the ratchet tree with leaf index `signer`.
 If the node is blank or if signature verification fails, return an error.

+* Verify that the `group_id` is unique among the groups that the client is currently participating in.

 * Verify the integrity of the ratchet tree.